We Smell a January 6 Rat

 I questioned Attorney General Garland about whether there were Federal Agents present on 1/6 and whether they agitated to go into the Capitol.
 Attorney General Garland refused to answer. pic.twitter.com/RHq3Yd2pbu— Thomas Massie (@RepThomasMassie) October 21, 2021

-Massie dug deeper, asking whether Epps and other federal agents were present and agitating people before the riot: “There’s a concern that there were agents of the government, who were assets of the government, who were present on January 5th and 6th during the protests,” he said.
+Massie dug deeper, asking whether Epps was among the federal agents present and agitating protestors before the riot: “There’s a concern that there were agents of the government, who were assets of the government, who were present on January 5th and 6th during the protests,” he said.
 “As far as we can determine, the individual who was saying he’ll probably go to jail, he’ll probably be arrested, but they need to go into the Capitol the next day, is then the next day directing people to the Capitol.
 And as far as we can find, this individual has not been charged with anything.
 You said this is one of the most sweeping in history.”

 This put Garland on his heels: “So as I said at the outset,” the AG replied, “one of the norms of the Justice Department is to not comment on impending investigations, and particularly not to comment on particular scenes or particular individuals.”